amitaibu/Gizra/_posts/2014-05-06-restful-server.md

 Another important aspect of RESTful is that it does _not_ try to be a pure REST server.
 No. We're not writing a thesis, we are writing a web application, so we prefer to follow [best practices](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api) rather then reaching "restful glory".

-Following our standard of bundling the module with an example module, you can enable the ``RESTful example`` module, and create a few article nodes.
+Following our standard of bundling the module with an [example module](https://github.com/Gizra/restful/tree/7.x-1.x/modules/restful_example), you can enable it, and create a few article nodes.
-Then visit ``/api/v1/articles`` to see a list of articles, or ``/api/v1/articles/1`` to view article with ID 1.
+Visit ``/api/v1/articles`` to see a list of articles, or ``/api/v1/articles/1`` to view article with ID 1.
-The code that is responsible for this restful ``resource`` is a CTools plugin, and should be pretty easy for developers to setup.
+The code that is responsible for this restful ``resource`` is a CTools plugin which should be pretty easy for developers to setup.
 Another good resource for developers to see the capabilites that are present so far, is following the [test suite](https://github.com/Gizra/restful/tree/7.x-1.x/tests).